The sad truth about Richard Osman and the Christmas books that will sell (and those that won’t)

 Popular but pricey middlebrow hardbacks always enjoy steady pre-Christmas sales.
 Two top-selling titles, Lyse Doucet’s The Finest Hotel in Kabul (Hutchinson, £25) and Andrew Graham-Dixon’s Vermeer (Allen Lane, £30) compete this year with Mother Mary Comes To Me (Penguin) by Arundhati Roy.
 But all of these will be outsold by Middle England’s darling, Rory Stewart.
 His Middleland (Jonathan Cape £20) has become the ageing baby-boomer’s comfort read.

 Finally, there’s always the cult book, driven by word of mouth, such as The Covenant of Water by Abraham Verghese, even if, on my reading, his Cutting for Stone is superior.
-Also at Christmas, there are those titles – in the department of “no accounting for taste” – such as Always Remember: The Boy, The Mole, the Fox and the Horse and The Storm by Charles Mackesy.
-Published last year, this is still being bought by adults and children alike, as an inexplicable but harmless phenomenon.
+Also at Christmas, there are those titles – in the department of “no accounting for taste” – such as Always Remember: The Boy, The Mole, the Fox and the Horse and The Storm by Charles Mackesy, an inexplicable but harmless phenomenon.
 For a savage, cast-iron classic, why not try the Cambridge University Press-annotated edition of Gulliver’s Travels?

 Such lists have their own addiction, but they are never the last word.
 A good list can – indeed must – challenge its own existence.
 Let’s agree that if 2025 has been a below-average year for new titles, a good bookshop can still fulfil that hankering, after Wilde, for “the great re-read”.
 I’ve never believed in “instant classics”, but here’s a Top Three of Must Reads – Well-Kept Secrets, or Golden Perennials – you’d hope to find in a good high-street bookshop: